Skip to Content

 Go Treasure Hunting at Feira da Ladra

-For a very local, Lisbon off the beaten path experience, go treasure hunting at Feira da Ladra, Lisbon’s most famous flea market.
+For a local, off-the-beaten-path experience, go treasure hunting at Feira da Ladra, Lisbon’s most famous flea market.

 Every Tuesday and Saturday, from 9 AM to 6 PM, you will find hundreds of stalls selling literally anything.
 Antiques, vintage clothing, and handicrafts to books, vinyl records,… you name it!